nemuelw/fcrypt/README.md

 # fcrypt

-Encrypt and decrypt files and directories on the fly
+Encrypt and decrypt files and directories on the command line

 ## Usage